When Should You Get an ECG Test? Early Symptoms and Risk Factors to Know

 When do I have an ECG?

-If any symptoms of chest pains, dizziness, and other feelings occur, it becomes necessary to consult about getting an ECG.
+If any symptoms of chest pains, dizziness, or other feelings occur, it becomes necessary to consult about getting an ECG.

 Any age can carry this test.
 People, however older than 40 years, as well as those with risk factor conditions, should seek these tests upon getting health checks.